Liuyi-Wang/LeetCode/README.md

 	1368.
 Minimum Cost to Make at Least One Valid Path in a Grid 1514.
 Path with Maximum Probability
 	1786.
-Number of Restricted Paths From First to Last Node 1879.
+Number of Restricted Paths From First to Last Node 1810.
+Minimum Path Cost in a Hidden Grid
+	1879.
 Minimum XOR Sum of Two Arrays
 	1947.
 Maximum Compatibility Score Sum